Lightning-AI/pytorch-lightning/docs/source/index.rst

 ..
 Add callout items below this line

 .. customcalloutitem::
-   :description: Learn how to leverage the PyTorch Lightning features for your ML projects with ease in this quickstart guide.
+   :description: Learn how to leverage the PyTorch Lightning features for your Machine Learning projects with ease in this quickstart guide.
    :header: Introduction
    :button_link:  starter/introduction.html
    :button_text: Get started with PyTorch Lightning